Meeco/guardian-sd-responder/README.md

 ## Running

-Ensure `.env.example` is copied as `.env` and completed with all properties.
+## Running

-Alternatively, ensure that the required properties are provided as environment variables by other means.
+Ensure `config.example.json` is copied as `config.json` and completed with all properties.

 It can be run locally with node > 18: